-Common in Brooks shoe models, is their mid-foot transition zone that gives you the power to pick up speed with more ease due to a quicker heel to toe time difference.
+Common in Brooks shoe models is their mid-foot transition zone that gives you the power to pick up speed with more ease due to a quicker heel-to-toe time difference.
 These are fast but have plenty of cushioning.
-They are ideal for athletes of all events.
+They are ideal for athletes of all distance events.

 - Lightweight yet stable, able to go for short to long distances

 - The shoes midsole is a bit firm, and takes time to get used to